Calgary Programs and Services

 - Assistance with applications for employer grants

-- Upskills traning and micro-credentialing for current employees with disabilities and supervisors of employees with disabilities
+- Upskills training and micro-credentialing for current employees with disabilities and supervisors of employees with disabilities

 Rapid Employment Services (RES)